matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 Below steps were inspired by the Udacity programme materials and from reading the whitepaper on [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCun.

-The following pre-processing steps were performed on the training data (../data/train.p).
+The following pre-processing steps were performed on the training data **_(../data/train.p)._**
  * __Convert images to grayscale__
  _The above referenced Sermanet and LeCun whitepaper mentions on page 2 that using grayscale images improved ConvNet performance_
- * __Augment the number of images by a scale factor__ _Many of the image classes had less than ~250 samples which was insufficient to train the model without giving undue bias to the image classes with greater than ~1250 samples; so I augmented the data with increased emphasis on scaling numbers of those images with fewer samples by creating additional samples with random variants of shear, blur and gamma transformations.
+ * __Augment the number of images by a scale factor__
+ _Many of the image classes had less than ~250 samples which was insufficient to train the model without giving undue bias to the image classes with greater than ~1250 samples.
+Hence I augmented the data with increased emphasis on scaling the numbers of those images with fewer samples by creating additional samples with random variants of shear, blur and gamma transformations.
 This was done by:_
   * __Separate the traffic signs into separate arrays__
   * __Calculate the no. of signs per traffic sign class__
   * __Calculate the mean no. of signs per class__